bbc/accessibility-news-and-you/accessibility-and-testing-with-read-and-write.md

 ## What should I test?

 0. Test the feature by reading highlighted text elements
-1. Test the feature by reading text elements that are hovered over by the mouse
+1. Test the feature by reading elements that are hovered over by the mouse

 ## Testing steps